The following content may be sponsored or include affiliate links. View full disclosure.

 Rates: $7 adults; seniors and children (six to 12 years) $3.50; five and under free

 The quarry contains the densest concentration of Jurassic-aged dinosaur bones ever found with over 12,000 bones.
-Inside the museum, visitors can view a replica skeleton of an adult allosaurus and the skulls of a camarasaur, a diplodocus, and a stegosaur.
+Inside the museum, visitors can view a replica skeleton of an adult Allosaurus and the skulls of a Camarasaur, a Ddiplodocus, and a Sstegosaur.
 Guests are presented with data gathered at Cleveland-Lloyd through interactive exhibits and are invited to create their own hypotheses about the site.

 Location: about 32 miles south of Price, UT.